AdobeDocs/uix/src/pages/guides/creating-project-in-dev-console/index.md

 # Create a project in Adobe Developer Console

-UI Extensions, as any App Builder application, are represented as projects in [Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/).
+UI Extensions, as with any App Builder application, are represented as projects in [Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/).

 <InlineAlert slots="text" />